CAD/BIM Tips & Tricks

 Naysayers have dubbed the project too futuristic and dystopian.
 All we can say is that if we’d been around a hundred years ago and someone had told us that one day we would carry a pocket device through which we could access a universe of data, images and film footage, make phone- and video-calls to people on the other side of the world, take photographs, listen to music, do our banking, book a medical appointment or a haircut, we’d likely have said the same thing: “Too futuristic and dystopian.
 It’ll never catch on.”
 And we’d have been dead wrong.

-Are they crossing the line between reality and fantasy?
+Are they crossing the line between reality

 All we can ask of the detractors is to give the future time to breathe and grow.